Amid MVA's survival crisis, govt depts headed by Sena allies NCP, Cong issue GRs for sanction of funds worth crores | Politics

 He is currently camping in a Guwahati hotel along with 37 rebel MLAs of the Sena and nine independents.

-Patil was among the last Sena legislators, who joined hands with Shinde by reaching in Guwahati.
+Patil was among the last Sena legislators who joined the rebel camp headed by Shinde by reaching in Guwahati.

 June 17 was a Friday - the last working day of the week - and MLC elections took place on Monday.

-Between June 20 and 23, the least number of GRs - 28 - were issued on Monday.
+During the June 20 and 23 period, the least number of GRs - 28 - were issued on Monday.
 On the following day, 66 GRs were issued.
 In the past two days - on June 22 and 23, the government issued 44 and 43 orders respectively.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)